 Q: How do I access the New Issue Form?

 A: The form is accessed by logging into https://newissue.finra.org or clicking on the FINRA New Issue quick link in the FINRA Gateway.

 Q: What if I don’t know my Login?

-Q: Can I test the changes?
+Q: Can I test the new issue functionality?

 A: Yes, you may test the changes at any time in the test environment at https://newissue.ct.finra.org/ using your production login credentials.

 Users should be prepared to enter valid security information, as filing submissions in the test environment will be transmitted to the NTF region of TRACE/TRAQS.
-Note: This environment is not actively monitored, if you have questions on your submissions please contact [email protected].
+Note: This environment is not actively monitored.
+If you have questions on your submissions please contact [email protected].